Starting a Club at NMT

 - submit bills to be approved for conferences, club events, etc.

 - get event grants approved to fund on campus events

 There are two types of SGA clubs, full clubs and associate clubs.
-Associate clubs are recognized by the SGA in all of the above ways except that they cannot receive a semesterly budget.
-This is because associate club standing was developed to allow for discriminating clubs to have similar opportunities as non-discriminating clubs.
-By discriminating, we mean sexist (sororities and fraternities) or age-ist (hookah club or wine tasting club).
-Because funding for SGA clubs comes from student activities fees which every student pays, we don’t feel it fair to provide funding to organizations that aren’t open to all students.
+Associate clubs are recognized by the SGA in all of the above ways except that they can only receive a semesterly budget of $300.
+Associate clubs are for clubs with five to fourteen members.
 Associate clubs can, however, still apply for bills or event grants (both of which are decided on a case by case basis).